 While many student groups formulate thoughtfully developed ideas for public and community service, few actually have the funds to put them into action.
 The Eagle Endowment will address this challenge and empower AU students by providing over $5,000 in annual grants of $100 - $1,000 and a year of mentorship to students and groups that propose such initiatives.
 Proud recepient of the 2017 "Top College Philanthropic Organization in the USA", our goal is to extend your passion beyond the classroom in a thoughtful way that helps the DMV community and advances your skills.
 If you want to get involved and don't know how to start, email us!

 These one-time awards are intended to support groups in their earliest planning and implementation phases, providing them with seed funds to launch visions for service.
 Read more about our past grant recipients, some of whom received jobs/internships from their community partners.
 There are three different opportunities for funding throughout the school year: the "Back to School, Back to Service" Grant, the Dr. Martin Luther King, Jr. Grant to promote social justice, and the Spring Grant that supports all types of public and community service initiatives.

-The 2019 MLK "I Have a Dream" grant is awarded annually to students with innovative service project ideas that have an impact beyond the AU community.
+The 2019 "Spring Into Service" grant is awarded annually to students with innovative service project ideas that have an impact beyond the AU community.
 Undergraduate, graduate, and Washington College of Law students & student groups are encouraged to apply!
-Grants are awarded from $100 - $1,000.
+Grants range from $100 - $1,000.
 If you have any questions about the process or need assistance developing a project idea, email our Coordinator at firstname.lastname@example.org or schedule a meeting here.